 Beginning August 1, 2020 you will have the option to self-report your test scores in your application to IU.
 Self-reporting allows applicants who wish to have their standardized test scores considered as part of their admissions review to self-report their scores instead of requiring that scores be sent from official testing agencies.
 If offered, admission will be contingent upon receipt of test scores from official testing agencies, which must match or be higher than those self-reported during the admission process.

-No. However, please note that our Titan scholarships and certain other merit-based scholarships require submission of test scores in order to be considered for an award.
+No. However, please note that certain merit-based scholarships require submission of test scores in order to be considered for an award.

 If you indicate on your application that you do not want your test scores considered on your application, your test scores will not be included as part of your admission review—even if we receive scores from a testing agency or on your high school transcript.

-Yes, in some instances.
-The Honors Program, for example, will no longer require a test score for direct admission to the program at time of admission.
-The Titan scholarships, certain scholarships that require submission of the Online Scholarship Application (OSA), and the Chancellor Merit Award will require a standardized test score.
+Yes, in some instances you can still be considered for scholarships even if you applied without test scores.
+Direct admission to the Honors Program and our Titan scholarships will no longer require a test score, but certain scholarships, accessible through the Online Scholarship Application (OSA), will require a standardized test score.
 Please review the IU South Bend Scholarships website for more information about which scholarships require a standardized test score.

 We invite you to reach out to an admission counselor directly or to contact the Office of Admissions at 574-520-4839 or email@example.com with any questions regarding the application process.